Product module tests

 What to test

 Product module features are interdependent, and changes to one feature can affect other features.
-For any change, it's important to need to understand and test all possible side-effects.
+For any change, it's important to understand and test all possible side-effects.

 How to test